The Servant Songs Of The Messiah

 The Sovereign LORD has given me an instructed tongue, to know the word that sustains the weary.
 He wakens me morning by morning, wakens my ear to listen like one being taught.
 The Sovereign LORD has opened my ears, and I have not been rebellious; I have not drawn back.
 I offered my back to those who beat me, my cheeks to those who pulled out my beard; I did not hide my face from mocking and spitting.

-Since the Messiah was God’s bondservant (opened my ears, see ) nothing the world could do would deter Him from His mission.
+The Messiah was a voluntary servant of God (Phil.
+2:5-8) and nothing in the world could prevent Him from accomplishing His mission.
 Even the beatings and the humiliation of being mocked and spat upon and having His beard ripped from His face would not cause Him to falter.
 Since God was for Him, who could stand against him?

 Because the Sovereign LORD helps me, I will not be disgraced.
 Therefore have I set my face like flint, and I know I will not be put to shame.
 He who vindicates me is near.
 Who then will bring charges against me?
 Let us face each other!
 Who is my accuser?
 Let him confront me!
 It is the Sovereign LORD who helps me.
 Who is he that will condemn me?
 They will all wear out like a garment; the moths will eat them up.